 COAXIAL CABLE: The standard cable consisting of a central inner conductor and a cylindrical outer conductor.
 Used for many video connections, especially by CATV companies.

-CODEC: An abbreviation for Compression / Decompression, Compressor / Decompressor, or Coder / Decoder.
+CODEC: An abbreviation for Compression / Decompression.
 Basically in visual terms compressing (encoding) and decompressing (decoding) an image makes it a smaller file size, to take up less space on the recording medium than an uncompressed image.
 The image is compressed for storage and decompressed for displaying.
 The process could be considered similar to zipping and unzipping a file.
+See also; compression.

 COLOUR BARS: An electronically generated video pattern consisting of eight equal width colours, used to establish a proper colour reference before recording and playback and for adjustment purposes.
 (See also; ebu and smpte)

 COLOUR BURST: The portion of a colour video signal which contains a short sample of the colour subcarrier used to add colour to a signal.
 It is used as a colour synchronisation signal to establish a reference for the colour information following it and is used by a colour monitor to decode the colour portion of a video signal.
 The colour burst acts as both amplitude and phase reference for colour hue and intensity.
 The colour oscillator of a colour television receiver is phase locked to the colour burst.